Martin Luther College

-Martin Luther College (MLC) is a private college in New Ulm, Minnesota, operated by the Wisconsin Evangelical Lutheran Synod (WELS).
+Martin Luther College (MLC) is a private Lutheran college in New Ulm, Minnesota.
+It is operated by the Wisconsin Evangelical Lutheran Synod (WELS).
 Martin Luther College was established in 1995, when Northwestern College (NWC) of Watertown, Wisconsin, combined with Dr. Martin Luther College (DMLC) of New Ulm on the latter's campus.

 MLC offers several undergraduate and graduate degree programs, all of which train students for service in the WELS.
 Men who graduate from the college's pre-seminary program may enroll at Wisconsin Lutheran Seminary.
 Men and women who graduate from its education programs may be assigned by the WELS as teachers and staff ministers to synod churches, schools, and missions.
 In 2019, MLC enrolled 731 undergraduate students and 129 graduate students.

 Situated on a bluff above the Minnesota River, MLC's 88 acre campus is a neighbor to Hermann Heights Monument and is home to the 38000 sqft Chapel of the Christ.
 The college's Gothic Revival-inspired Old Main building was added to the National Register of Historic Places in 1979 for having state-level significance in the themes of architecture, education, and religion.

 Martin Luther College's 16 varsity sports teams compete at the NCAA Division III level and are known as the Knights.
 The college is a member of the Upper Midwest Athletic Conference.

 History

-Martin Luther College was established in 1995 when Northwestern College (NWC), located in Watertown, Wisconsin, combined with Dr. Martin Luther College (DMLC) located in New Ulm, Minnesota, at the New Ulm campus.
+Martin Luther College was established in 1995 when Northwestern College (NWC), in Watertown, Wisconsin, combined with Dr. Martin Luther College (DMLC), in New Ulm, Minnesota, at the New Ulm campus.

 Northwestern College

 Northwestern College was established in 1865 to train pastors for the Wisconsin Synod.

 After the Wisconsin Synod was founded in 1850, the church body had received its pastors from mission societies in Germany.
-However, as the synod developed a more confessional stance, a desire to train its own pastors grew.
-Furthermore, it was becoming more challenging to provide the church body with a sufficient number of pastors.
+But as the synod developed a more confessional stance, a desire to train its own pastors grew.
+Furthermore, it was becoming more challenging to provide the church body with enough pastors.
 In 1863, the Wisconsin Synod passed a resolution to establish a college and seminary in Watertown for the training of its own ministers in America.